drift-labs/gateway/README.md

 ## Emulation Mode

-Passing the `--emulate <EMULATED_PUBBKEY>` flag will instruct the gateway to run in read-only mode.
+Passing the `--emulate <EMULATED_PUBKEY>` flag will instruct the gateway to run in read-only mode.

 The gateway will receive all events, positions, etc. as normal but be unable to send transactions.